radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 ![password expiring soon](Media/password-expiring-soon.png)

 ### Last Login Time
-The time the user last logged into the Control Panel is displayed above the "Logged in as..." information shown in the top right.
+The time the user last logged into the Control Panel is displayed next to the "Logged in as..." information shown in the top right.

 ![Last Login Time](Media/lastloginv74.jpg)